Gallipoli | A Tale Of Two Cities Entwined in the Current of Tide and Time

 Gallipoli is not merely a seaside town—it is in the sea, an island-city with a deep historical legacy and a distinctive urban identity.

 The old town stands testament to the town’s deep-rooted history.
 With each step nearer its heart it’s as if you’ve stepped back in time.
 The narrow winding streets, lined with pastel-coloured buildings adorned with vibrant flowers, create a postcard-worthy scene.
-These are Gallipoli highlights – a more detailed walking itinerary is suggested at the end of this guide.
+The best way to explore Gallipoli’s old town is to wander the narrow streets, alleyways and courtyards.
+Don’t worry, you won’t get lost in its nooks and crannies, even if you momentarily loose your bearings.
+You always come back to the sea!

 The Castle of Gallipoli | Start your journey around the old town at the Castle of Gallipoli, perched on the town’s eastern edge.
 Dating back to the 13th century to defend the town from invaders, this fortress is now a cultural centre.
 Climb its ancient ramparts for panoramic views of the surrounding sea and town.